lavignepierre/pierrelavigne/homepage/postsandevents.md

 # Past events

 * December 9, 2021: Organization of a sustainable development day at CMAP: see the [program](pdf-files/ProgrammeMatineeDD.pdf).
 Scientific work presented.
-Main topics: mathematics for energy system, climate and green finance, biodiversity modeling.
+Main topics: mathematics for energy systems, climate and green finance, biodiversity modeling.
 Also, the carbon footprint of the laboratory was presented.

 * October 27-29, 2021: [Congrès des jeunes chercheurs en mathématiques appliqués](https://cjc-ma2021.github.io).
 Event in applied mathematics at École polytechnique (Palaiseau), organized by young researchers and supported by [SMAI](http://smai.emath.fr).